iTwin/bis-schemas/README.md

 All tooling will be under the "tools" directory at the root of the repository.

 The BIS Domain Schemas all live under the "Domains" directory, organized by domain group.
-Each domain group has it own directory, allowing [permissions](#managing-permissions-to-bis-schema) control by the domain group owner.
+Each domain group has it own directory, allowing permissions control by the domain group owner.
 If necessary for finer-grained permissions management, domain group owners can create further subdirectories.
 Otherwise, all domain schemas should be in the top-level domain group directory.
-There will be a "Release" subdirectory to hold domain schemas that have been publicly released.
+There will be a "Released" subdirectory to hold domain schemas that have been publicly released.

 Example: